hypo69/hypo/docs/gemini/out/en/explainer/src/bots/telegram/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This is a global variable that is likely used to control different modes (e.g., development, production).
+- ``: This is a global variable that is likely used to control different modes (e.g., development, production).
 The value 'dev' suggests that this is used for configuring the bot for development purposes.

 **Functions (Implicit):**